Topological invariant in terms of the Green functions for the Quantum Hall Effect in the presence of varying magnetic field: Conclusions and discussion

-The main advantage of the obtained expressions for the average conductivity is that they are written in terms of the Green functions.
-We present strong arguments in favor of the point of view that disorder does not affect those expressions while the only effect of (weak) interactions is the modification of those two - point Green functions - we should substitute the ones of the interacting system.
-Earlier this result has been obtained for the homogeneous systems (see \cite{Matsuyama:1986us,Volovik0,Volovik2003,Z2016_1}) like the ones with the AQHE.
-Here it is extended to the inhomogeneous system in the presence of the arbitrarily varying magnetic field.
+{The mathematical structure of Eqs. (\ref{calM0C}), (\ref{JA2D0C}) repeats that of the topological invariants discussed in \cite{Volovik2003} with the ordinary product of matrices substituted by the star (Moyal) product of Wigner - Weyl formalism.} The main advantage of the obtained expressions for the average conductivity is that they are written in terms of the Green functions. \rvv{It follows from the above discussion and from the results of \cite{ZZ2019_2} that weak disorder does not affect Eqs. (\ref{calM0C}), (\ref{JA2D0C}) while the only effect of (weak) interactions is the modification of the two - point Green functions entering those expressions.
+We should substitute there the ones of the interacting system.
+For the similar discussion of the homogeneous systems (see \cite{Matsuyama:1986us,Volovik0,Volovik2003,Z2016_1}).} Here it is extended to the inhomogeneous system in the presence of the arbitrarily varying magnetic field.
 Our formulas allow to show, in particular, that the average Hall conductivity is not changed when this magnetic field is modified smoothly (unless the topological phase transition is encountered).
 Therefore, the calculation of Hall conductance for the complicated configuration of magnetic field may be reduced to that of the more simple magnetic field profile.